GrilloPress/approach/design-specs/highlevel.md

 # Approach

-Approach is a simple application created in Laravel which captures messages via a form.
+Approach is a simple application which captures messages via a form.

 An example where this app could be used is as a landing page with a sign up form.